Uranus, a distant planet in our Solar System that orbits the Sun billions of kilometers from the Earth, but what facts do you know about Uranus?

 The average surface temperature of Uranus is -224°C making it the coldest planet in the solar system.

 There are two main ways to pronounce this planets name.
-The most common way is to pronounce it as “your-anus”.
-This often gets many giggles, so to avoid this, Astronomers have started pronouncing the name as “urine-iss”.
+The most common way is to pronounce it as “yoor-anus”.
+This often gets many giggles, so to avoid this, Astronomers have started pronouncing the name as “yoor-un-us”.

-- Because Uranus is so far from Earth (2.57 billion km), it moves very slowly though the night sky.
-For centuries it was believed to be just another star, and wasn’t until the 13th of March in 1781 when a man named Sir William Herschel realized it was in fact a planet.
+Because Uranus is so far from Earth (2.57 billion km), it moves very slowly though the night sky.
+For centuries it was believed to be just another star, and wasn’t until March 13, 1781, when a man named Sir William Herschel realized it was in fact a planet.

 Like Venus, Uranus spins from east to west – the opposite of what Earth does.

 The orbital speed of Uranus is 6.6 km per second!